Skip to main content

 CSS Variables

-You can override the default colors, border radius, and font size used by all web components by setting CSS custom properties (variables) on your page.
+You can override the default colours, border radius, and font size used by all web components by setting CSS custom properties (variables) on your page.
 These variables are defined on the :host selector and can be overridden globally.

 Example